You are currently viewing Different Drive Caster Types and Uses

 Disadvantages of the Tank Steer Drive System.

-HALODRIVE SYSTEM
+HaloDrive SYSTEM

 The multi-directional system reads input from the 3-axis joystick to develop a global target heading and a global speed command.
 Stable control is developed through sensor feedback.
 This feedback is created at two levels, known as a cascading PID algorithm.